lh9171338/MONO-ORB-SLAM2/README.md

 Clone the repository:
 ```
-git clone https://github.com/raulmur/ORB_SLAM2.git ORB_SLAM2
+git clone -b g2o https://github.com/lh9171338/MONO-ORB-SLAM2.git
 ```

 We provide a script `build.sh` to build the *Thirdparty* libraries and *ORB-SLAM2*.
-Please make sure you have installed all required dependencies (see section 2).
+Please make sure you have installed all required dependencies (see section 1).
 Execute:
 ```
-cd ORB_SLAM2
+cd MONO_ORB_SLAM2
 chmod +x build.sh
 ./build.sh
 ```